But what is your body trying to tell you when you get those urges? Chances are, it’s not that it needs some chips, chocolate or candy!

 I call “primary food” all the things that nourish us, that aren’t actually food.
-This includes things like relationships, career, physical activity, and spirituality.
-If one of these areas is out of balance, uninspired, boring, stressful or not working for you then chances are it can show up as a food craving and can cause emotional eating.
+This includes things like relationships, career, physical activity and spirituality.
+If one of these areas is out of balance, uninspired, boring, stressful or not working for you then it can show up as a food craving and can cause emotional eating.
 If you truly aren’t hungry when a food craving shows up, have a look at one of these primary food areas to see what’s missing.

 Lack of water can send the message that you’re thirsty and on the verge of dehydration.
 This can show up as a slight hunger.
 So when you get a craving, the first thing to do is drink a big glass of water and see if that does the trick.

 According to Chinese medicine, certain foods have more yin or expansive qualities while other foods have more yang or contractive qualities.
 If you eat extremely yin or yang foods, then you’ll experience an imbalance between the two and have cravings.
 Eating too much sugar which is yin, can cause a craving for meat which is more yang.
 Eating too many raw foods which are yin may cause cravings for well cooked yang foods.

 Often times, cravings come from comfort foods that we associate with our heritage or culture.
 These are long standing tastes that run through our ancestry and upbringing.
 If you crave these types of comfort foods, a good way to satisfy yourself is to eat a healthier version of your ancestral or childhood foods.